 - For the last one, pick up the hair at the crown and separate that portion.
 Place the last three clip weft.
 Let your hair loose and pat yourself on the back!
 Maybe grab a low-calorie sweet or two.

-A halo like hair comes in one piece!
-In other words, there are no wefts or individual strands and that’s what makes it so easy to apply.
-You just have to put it one big weft of hair and you’re done.
-Just like clip ins, they are also not permanent.
+A halo-like hair comes in one piece!
+In other words, there are no wefts or individual strands, and that’s what makes it so easy to apply.
+You just have to put it on one big weft of hair, and you’re done.
+Just like clip-ins, they are also not permanent.
 Be sure to take them off before bed and reapply them whenever you want to.

 Applying Flip-in Extensions the Easy Way

-- First you must comb your natural hair thoroughly and take your flip wire in extensions out of the box.
+- First, you must comb your natural hair thoroughly and take your flip wire extensions out of the box.
 You should notice a silicone string.
 That’s the main ingredient behind the magic of halo extensions.
-Basically, it goes on your hair and there are also two metal crimps on the side to hold the hair.
+It goes on your hair, and there are also two metal crimps on the side to hold the hair.

 - You have to size the string to fit your head tightly.
 Take the hair and put the wire portion about an inch and a half to two inches back from your hairline.
 You don’t want to go too high up because when you lift your head, it might feel like the extensions are falling off the back of your head, but you also don’t want it to be too close to your hairline because it will not camouflage properly.

-- After you’ve placed your hair as a halo, make sure both ends are symmetrical above your ears and the back should be resting above the nape of your neck.
+- After you’ve placed your hair like a halo, make sure both ends are symmetrical above your ears, and the back should be resting above the nape of your neck.

-When you want to remove your flip ins, simply find the string and pull the hair off.
+When you want to remove your flip-ins, simply find the string and pull the hair off.
 It is as simple as that.
-Don’t even have to worry about the clips, glue or tape.
+You don’t even have to worry about the clips, glue, or tape.
 Most importantly, no damage to your hair.
 Make sure to properly store your hair when you’re not wearing it and maintain it regularly.